-The investment focus is on the Primary Assets of the land, the trees and carbon units as they contribute most to the investment return.
+The investment focus is on the land, the trees and carbon units as they contribute most to the investment return.
 The primary objectives are to:

 - 1. Protect and increase the value of the trees by successfully undertaking the Plan; and - 2.
 Ensure that the Plan is completed to a high standard, attending to necessary forest development and maintenance to infrastructure such as roads.